-BUS 4301 International Finance (3 cr.)
+BUS 4301 International Financing (3 cr.)
+Online Course

-This course captures the newfound importance and excitement of international financial management, and highlights the new approaches in this field.
-It covers the theoretical foundations of international financial decisions, but also contains extensive applications of the theory to financial practice.
-Because the challenges of operating in an interdependent and competitive global marketplace are constantly changing, providing principles and analytical concepts is far more useful than providing institutional facts and specific advice.
-The main objective of this course is to help the student develop critical thinking skills regarding the theory and practice of international financial management.
+Explores the new found importance and excitement of international financial management and highlights the new approaches in this field.
+Covers the theoretical foundations of international financial decisions, and the extensive applications of the theory to financial practice.
+The main objective is to develop critical thinking skills regarding the theory and practice of international financial management.

 BUS 4350 Collective Bargaining (3 cr.)
+Online Course

-This course examines the historical and legal basis for labor relations and collective bargaining in the United States.
-Changes in the application of labor laws due to court decisions, NLRB rulings, and changes in the environment of union and management relations are covered throughout the course, and include the latest decisions and rulings, as well as analysis of what these changes might mean in the workplace.
+Examines the historical and legal basis for labor relations and collective bargaining in the United States.
+Changes in the application of labor laws due to court decisions, NLRB rulings, and changes in the environment of union and management relations are covered throughout the course.
+Includes the latest decisions and rulings, as well as analysis of what these changes mean in the workplace.

 BUS 4351 International Economics (3 cr.)
+Online Course

-Study and analysis of contemporary topics in international economics involving international trade, international finance and open market macroeconomics, international trade blocks, labor migration, and capital flows including those resulting from operations of multinational firms.
+An analysis of contemporary topics in international economics involving international trade, international finance, open market macroeconomics, international trade blocks, labor migration, and capital flows including those resulting from operations of multinational firms.

 BUS 4426 International Management (3 cr.)
+Online Course

-Exposes students to the challenges that confront the managers of organizations and individuals in global settings.
-Special focus is on dealing with and benefiting from the diversity that exists across international cultures, markets, economics, governments, and organizations.
-The course provides a general overview of the process and effect of internationalization in contemporary business, along with an introduction to theories, concepts, and skills relevant to managing effectively in today's global environment.
+A study of the challenges that confront the managers of organizations and individuals in global settings.
+Special focus on benefits from diversity that exists across international cultures, markets, economics, governments and organizations.
+A general overview of the process and effect of internationalization in contemporary business.

 BUS 4446 International Legal Operations (3 cr.)
+Online Course

-This course covers topics essential to understanding international business, from an examination of the role of international and comparative law, to the laws governing multinational enterprises; foreign investment; money and banking; and sales of goods, services, labor, intellectual property, transportation, financing, taxation, and dispute settlement.
-It describes the most important international organizations, from the Bank of International Settlements to the World Trade Organization, and it examines the important ethical issues of our times with readings and materials.
+An examination of the role of international and comparative law, including the laws governing multinational enterprises; foreign investment; money and banking; and sales of goods, services, labor, intellectual property, transportation, financing, taxation, and disputer settlement.
+Reviews the most important international organizations, from the Bank of International Settlements to the World Trade Organization.